ycjungSubhuman/TrainMusicVideo/README.md

 The goal of this project is to create a music video by linking audio and visual events with MIDI notes.
 The visual events are all procedural, and programmed with code.

-This was my first try at JavaScript, so the project configuration is a little clunky.
+This was my first try with JavaScript, so the project configuration is a little clunky.